ABVMA Mission, Vision, Objectives and Role

 - engage with organizations on issues pertinent to the association.

-The Alberta Veterinary Medical Association is responsible for ensuring that all veterinarians in the province are qualified to practice veterinary medicine.
+The Alberta Veterinary Medical Association is responsible for ensuring that all veterinarians and veterinary technologists in the province are qualified to practice veterinary medicine.
 The primary mandate of the Association is to ensure that the public is receiving quality veterinary service.
 This is accomplished through a number of initiatives with the following areas of focus:

 - Inspecting all veterinary clinics in the province to ensure they meet or exceed ABVMA standards.